widgetti/solara/solara/examples/README.md

 ## Can Solara run Jupyter notebook?

-Yes, Solara will execute each cell, and after that will look for a variable `app`, like with a normal script.
+Yes, Solara will execute each cell, and after that will look for a variable or component called `Page`, like with a normal script.
 All other output, Markdown or other types of cells will be ignored.

 ## Can I use Solara in my existing FastAPI/Starlette/Flask server?

 Yes, take a look at the `solara.server.starlette`  and `solara.server.fastapi` and `solara.server.flask` module.
 The usage will change over time, so read the source and be ready to change this in the future.
 We do plan to provide a stable API for this in the future.

+## How to fix: inotify watch limit reached?

+Add the line

+    fs.inotify.max_user_watches=524288

+To your /etc/sysctl.conf file, and run `sudo sysctl -p.`

+Or if you are using visual studio code, please read: https://code.visualstudio.com/docs/setup/linux#_visual-studio-code-is-unable-to-watch-for-file-changes-in-this-large-workspace-error-enospc

+## How can I recognize if I run in Solara, Voila or Jupyter Notebook/Lab

+Voila and Solara set the following environment variables (based on the CGI spec):

+   * SERVER_SOFTWARE
+      * Solara: e.g. 'solara/1.2.3'
+      * Voila: e.g. 'voila/1.2.3'
+   * SERVER_PORT (e.g. '8765')
+   * SERVER_NAME (e.g. 'killerapp.com')
+   * SCRIPT_NAME (only Voila, e.g. 'voila/render/notebook.ipynb')
+   * PATH_TRANSLATED (only Solara e.g. '/mnt/someapp/app.py')

+Jupyter Notebook/Lab/Server do not set these variables.
+With this information, it should be possible to recognize in which environment you are running in.